Gobhan: Saint Gobhan of Seagoe in Iveagh

-A holy man named St. Gobhan (St Goban-Gobban-Goba) is associated with the foundation c.
-600, of a church of Celtic Christianity origins in the parish of Seagoe, Portadown, County Armagh, Northern Ireland.
-The present St. Gobhan's church is a post reformation Church of Ireland and is located within the Diocese of Down and Dromore (of the Church of Ireland), or alternatively the Roman Catholic Diocese of Dromore.
+A holy man named Saint Gobhan (Saint Goban-Gobban-Goba) is associated with the foundation in c.
+600 of a church of Celtic Christianity origins in the parish of Seagoe, Portadown, County Armagh, Northern Ireland.
+The present St. Gobhan's church is in the post-Reformation Church of Ireland and is located within the Diocese of Down and Dromore, or alternatively the Roman Catholic Diocese of Dromore.
 The 17th-century Irish historian and hagiographer John Colgan wrote of this location: "Gobanus – Goba of Teg da-goba – Seagoe, on the bank of the Bann in Iveagh of Ulidia (also) St. Gobanus of Killamery, near the mountain called Slievenaman."